 Location: East end of the Canongate

-The next stop on the Eurowalk is Calton Hill which involves about one kilometre of mostly uphill walking.
+The next stop on the Eurowalk is the Scottish Parliament which is directly in front of Holyrood Palace.

 Picture Credits: Stuart Baillie Strong/Edinburgh4Europe 2021